yougov/mongo-connector/README.rst

 		e.g., export PYTHONPATH=~/splunk-sdk-python
 	3. Run the mongo-connector.
 		e.g., mongo-connector -m mongo-ip:27017 -t http://splunk-ip:8089 -d splunk_doc_manager.py

-		I have mentioned default ports for MongoDB and Splunk, you can change as required.
+		I have used default ports in above example for MongoDB and Splunk, you can change as required.

 Troubleshooting/Questions
 -------------------------